Asagaya Pearl Center Tanabata 2017

 The only problem I had with the 2017 festival was timing.
 Due to work, I went on the Saturday.
 That was a slight mistake in retrospect because it was incredibly crowded.
 There were many mums and dads with their kids, lots of couples, and many people like me with cameras.

 I highly recommend Asagaya Pearl Center for Tanabata.
 The paper-mâché dolls make it something a little different.
 It is a lot of fun, especially for those in Tokyo with kids.
+Leave comments and questions below.

-For more Asagaya Pearl Center Tanabata articles, look at:
+For more event articles, look at:

 External Japanese websites about Asagaya Tanabata 2017